Text Appending in Linux Using Sed Command

 Output:

-first line second line # This is after the second line third line fourth line
+# This is after the second line

-command specifies that the append should occur after the second line.
+In this command, the number 2 before the a\ command specifies that the append should occur after the second line.

 Appending after a range of line numbers

-, let’s say you want to append comments after lines 2 through 3.
+Using the same lines.txt, let’s say you want to append comments after lines 2 through 3.

 sed '2,3a\# This is a comment' lines.txt